TheDancingClown/shoppinglist/README.md

 ## Features

-* The search function is case insensitive and will return partial matches - typing 'ing' will return meals containg ingredients 'spring onions', 'ginger' etc.
+* The search function is case insensitive and will return partial matches - typing 'ing' will return meals containing ingredients 'spring onions', 'ginger' etc.
 * Meals can only be added to the shopping list once and an alert will show if attempted to add twice.
 * Naigation is via the bottom tab bar and can easily switch between the list of recipes and the shopping list.
 The shopping list icon badge shows how many meals have been added.
 * When a meal is added, common ingredients are added together within the shopping list.